Sep 12, 2014

 - be responsive to our customers' needs and requests, attend to complaints promptly and effectively.

-DBS has taken proactive steps to build towards delivering fair dealing outcomes for our consumer banking customers in Singapore.
+DBS has taken proactive steps to build towards delivering fair dealing outcomes for our consumer banking customers in India.
 We have:

 - strengthened our sales process, putting in expanded fact finding process, enhanced risk disclosure and additional customer-product suitability checks;